 – Someone borrows a large number of coins for short selling.

-- That someone floods the market with borrowed coins.
+– They then flood the market using the borrowed coins.

-Xank’s approach of having the floor and pegging only during the lifetime of a transaction can mitigate most of the malicious attacks of this type.
-All transactions have a start and end times.
-Xank protocol manages peg rates between times and both peg profits and loses are sent to the self-funding and self-governing reserve making it a very robust mechanism.
+Xank’s approach of having a floor and pegging only during the lifetime of a Stable Pay transaction can mitigate most malicious attacks of this type.
+All Stable Pay transactions have initiation and expiration times.
+The Xank protocol manages peg rates between times and both peg profits and losses are calibrated with the self-funding and self-governing Xank Reserve, making it a very robust mechanism.

-Yes, USD is a good example of this.
-Before US President Nixon abolished what’s known as the Bretton Woods system, every country including the US maintained backing of Gold for its currency.
-Since then, the US money supply and consequently the global money supply has not been backed by any tangible assets.
+Yes, the U.S. dollar is a good example of this.
+Before President Nixon abolished what’s known as the Bretton Woods system, every country including the U.S., backed their currency by maintaining a percentage of gold reserves.
+Since then, the U.S. money supply, and consequently the global money supply, has not been backed by any tangible assets.

-No, the coin can be pegged to anything you can source exchange rate for.
-In the long run, when people use coins to purchase goods and services, the system can peg to a consumer price index (CPI) by uploading the price of a basket of goods instead of the coin to SDR change rate to the blockchain.
-We believe that IMF SDR which is a basket of world’s major currencies such as USD, EUR, RMB, JPY, and GBP peg is inherently more stable than just a single fiat currency peg alone.
-However, we peg to SDR only in the short run as a bootstrapping mechanism.
-In the long run, we shift the peg to a CPI, eliminating dependence on fiat while maintaining stability, usability, and sustainability.
+No, the coin can be pegged to anything for which you can source an exchange rate.
+In the long run, when people use coins to purchase goods and services, the system can be pegged to a consumer price index (CPI), the price of a pre-determined basket of goods fed to the blockchain, instead of the SDR exchange rate.
+We believe that a peg to the IMF’s SDR, a basket of the U.S. dollar, euro, Chinese renminbi, Japanese yen, and the British pound sterling, is inherently more stable than any single fiat currency peg.
+Therefore, we decided to establish a peg to the SDR as a bootstrapping mechanism.
+Should a different simulated peg add stability to the protocol at a later stage, the network’s governance may decide to shift the peg to a CPI like value, such as a basket of goods priced in Xank.
+Such efforts are made to eliminate the dependence on fiat while maintaining stability, usability, and sustainability.

-X can be infinity in mathematics.
-Thus Xank ® means you can put anything (aka. infinity) in the Bank.
-Our vision is to become the Bank of Values ®.
-We think that the future banks will be evolved into holding more than just money.
-It will hold other forms of values that are virtual such as time, royalty or identity.
+X can mean “infinity” in mathematics.
+Thus, Xank means you can put anything (aka infinity) into a bank.
+Our vision is to become the Bank of Values.
+We believe that in the future, banks will evolve beyond holding national currencies to holding virtual, crypto, and digital assets that go further than merely recording monetary value to carry other forms of value, such as time, royalty, or identity.